Topics Map > Services > Computing Equipment, Software and Support

 Register the device with NDSU IT and use NDSU's email relay.
 If the preferred option of using Microsoft Office365 to handle email from your device cannot be made to work, register the multifunction printer with the NDSU IT Resource Database.
 Any device that generates email and sends email via NDSU's SMTP server must be registered in the Resource Database.
 Before you can register a multifunction printer with the Resource Database, the device must already have an assigned static or static DHCP name assigned to it.

 When completing the Resource Database form to register a multifunction printer, you will need to enter information in the following fields:

 - Log in to the Resource Database using your NDSU username and password

-- Click [add a Mail Domain] and enter the fully qualified domain name of your device again, then click Save
+- Enter the fully qualified domain name of your device in the Domain box

 After completed SMTP Server Request is saved, NDSU IT Security will be notified.
 IT Security will review the information provided and may follow up with additional questions.
 Once approved, it takes 5 to 10 minutes before the device will be able to use smtp.ndsu.edu to relay email.

 Configure device with smtp.ndsu.edu relay